nativvstudios/nativvstudios.github.io/all_collections/_posts/2022-01-07-unity-news-info-box.md

 And that would render as <br>
 ![infobox]({{ site.baseurl }}/assets/uploads/hV2AIBi.png)

 The cool thing is that this is all using **one** TextMeshPro object **AND** you can change the text at runtime!
-So since we're using our webserver to host the text file, I could change the text from my phone or any device and the chanegs would show in game!
+So since we're using our webserver to host the text file, I could change the text from my phone or any device and the changes would show in game!

 ### Voila!
 Now you have a news bulletin!